 Risk Exposure Risk Management Policy Objective Fast and Disruptive Pace of Technological Change Continuously monitor new technologies and review the organization's technological architecture.
 To ensure the capability and capacity of the Group's technological architecture to support new products and services that address new markets and needs.
-2. Evolving Business Model Keep abreast of new technological business developments that may affect the business model employed by the PLDT Group.
-To manage risks related to new technologies, changes in consumer behavior and service substitution.
+Evolving Business Model Keep abreast of new technological business developments that may affect the business model employed by the PLDT To manage risks related to new technologies, changes in consumer behavior and service substitution.

+Group.
 3. Organization and People Take a proactive approach toward talent recruitment, talent retention, talent development and succession planning.
-To manage manpower and talent requirements.
-4. Network Quality & Consistency and IT Systems Continuously review the capacity and capability of the PLDT Group's network and IT systems quality and reliability.
+Management policies also include the implementation of new performance metrics that will ensure a culture of innovation, collaboration and customer experience.
+To manage manpower and talent requirements given the changing industry landscape.
+Network Quality & Consistency and IT Systems Continuously review the capacity and capability of the PLDT Group's network and IT systems quality and reliability.
 To enhance the ability of our network to support customer usage, in particular in relation to the anticipated surge in demand for mobile data.
 In addition, this policy ensures the ability of the PLDT Group's IT systems to continuously support operations.
 5. Hazards Develop and implement business continuity plans.
 Management policies also acknowledge the important role of insurance in protecting the PLDT Group from losses resulting from hazardous events.
 To ensure that the PLDT Group is protected from losses resulting from hazards such as fire, typhoon, flood, earthquake, etc. 6.
 Market Dynamics Strengthen business analytics, adjust pricing strategies and enhance customer service.
 To manage risks related to competition, margin erosion and market saturation.
 7. Vendor-related Issues Follow a multi-vendor strategy, as well as the implementation of a Vendor Accreditation Process by the Vendor Management Office.
 To protect the PLDT Group from over-dependency on a particular vendor.
 8. Regulatory and Political Developments Closely manage the regulatory environment and continuously update compliance functions.
 To manage risks related to regulatory developments.
 9. Information Security and Privacy Thoroughly implement regulations and guidelines related to information security and privacy.
 To mitigate the Company's risk from breach of confidentiality, system viruses and information theft.

-(b) Group55
+(b) Group45